4n4ru/CI-PP3-FairyBot/README.md

 ### Save Story
 - An option to save the story
-- If chosen, the story is saved to a .csv file and the user is given a unique user id for later access of the story
+- If chosen, the story is saved to a .csv file and the user is given a unique user id for later access to the story
 - User stories covered: 5, 9

 <details><summary>Save story</summary>